JCSDA/jedi-docs/docs/inside/jedi-components/ufo/variabletransforms/transforms/wind.rst

       wind speed variable: windSpeedAt10M
       wind direction variable: windDirectionAt10M

 The group option can be set to transform wind speed and direction from a group other than ObsValue.

 **Method(s) available**

-Only one method is avalable, shared accross all center options.
+Only one method is available.
 (Any setting of :code:`METHOD` will result in using this unique method.)
 Setting :code:`METHOD` can be omitted.

 The eastward (:math:`u`) and northward (:math:`v`) wind component are derived as follow:

 .. math::

      u = -V_{s} \times sin(V_{d} \times \frac{\pi}{180})

      v = -V_{s} \times cos(V_{d} \times \frac{\pi}{180})

-**Formulation(s) available**

-None

 .. _VT-wind_sp_dir: